dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 3.7.
 ScratchJS - ES6 to ES5 code transpile/conversion
 ---------------------
-- Typescript installation/transpilation process is pretty lengthy and tedius
+- Typescript installation/transpilation process is pretty lengthy and tedious
 - Alternatively, Simply we can add/install a `Google Chrome Extention` named `Scratch JS`, an add-on for DevTools which integrates both the Traceur and Babel transpilers, allowing us to test out the new JS features coming with ES6/ES2015
 - `Scratch JS` also supports `CoffeeScript`, `LiveScript` and more compile-to-JS languages will be added soon
 - To install `Scratch JS` as a `Google Chrome Extention`: